Picturesque Riverside Cottage

 The kitchen is fully equipped with all the utensils, crockery and cookware you will need.
 It has an electric cooker, fridge-freezer, dishwasher and microwave.

 A large utility room contains extra storage and washing facilities, a washing machine and tumble drier.
 A separate door opens onto the garden if you wish.

 The downstairs bathroom has a sink, WC and large bath.

 The master bedroom has beams to the roof, a large window overlooking the garden, a wash basin and ample storage.
 There is an additional sofa if you need to grab a peaceful moment.
 There are tea and coffee making facilities.
 This room has a king-size bed.
 There is also a child’s cot.

 The upstairs also has two twin bedrooms, both well-lit and spacious.
 The bathroom has a wash hand basin, WC and a large shower.

 A lovely wild cottage garden, enclosed within a beech hedge.
 It is a haven for wild birds including woodpeckers.
 There is a lawn large enough for children to play on and two patios to sit and read or have a barbecue.

-Here are our 2020 weekly prices for Whitecroft Cottage.
+Here are our 2022/2023 prices for Whitecroft Cottage.
 Please contact us with any queries or to make a booking.

 Horncliffe has no through traffic which adds to the tranquillity, the village used to be based on Salmon Fishing and poaching!